Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 * the compass
 * the internal clock from the esp32

-### Arming and Flight set up
+### Arming and Flight Setup

-After all pre flight checks are done, the drone can be set down, armed, and then flown.

-The process is as follows:

-1. Strap the battery securely onto the donr but do not flug it in
-2. Place the drone down with the signal lights facing rear
+Arming the drone and starting a flight mission should be done carefully as not to risk harm to the operator.
+Once the pre-flight checks are done, strap the battery to the drone **but to not plug it in**.
+The transmitter should be kept **off** until the operator is ready to start the mission.

+Place the drone down in the mission area in the intended orientation.
+The battery should then be plugged in the the operator should hear a series of beeps.

+> There should be a three start-up beeps, followed by two pairs of beeps.
+The drone is only ready after the second set of beeps.

+The drone will start flashing the communication lights on the rear.
+Once the drone is ready, the lights should flash blue on and off.

+The remote control should be turned on **only when the operator is ready to start the mission**.
+The drone will remain interlocked if the remote control is off.
+To start the mission, flick the left position switch to the middle position.
+This is the start command for the drone.

+In case of an **emergency** or to stop the drone abruptly, **press and hold the middle button**.
+This button is under the power button on the remote control.

 #### The Remote Interlock

-As part of the safety feature set, the drone will not allow arming unless a remote control is detected.
+As part of the safety feature set, the drone will not allow arming or execute commands unless a remote control is detected.
 As such, the drone can be safely interacted with if the remote control (the transmitter unit) is off.

 ## During Flight